-Passionate about animals and the field of psychology, Nildan’s venture into canine behavioral sciences began approximately 13 years ago when she got a cute little puppy whom, to her surprise, had a multitude of issues ranging from resource guarding, to owner-directed aggression, to fear–based reactivity toward other dogs and people.
+Passionate about animals and the field of psychology, Nildan’s venture into canine behavioral sciences began approximately 14 years ago when she got a cute little puppy whom, to her surprise, had a multitude of issues ranging from resource guarding, to body handling issues, to owner-directed aggression, and fear–based reactivity toward people and other dogs.

 Through extensive education, experience working at a dog daycare facility, and volunteering at the ASPCA in New York City, Nildan gained the knowledge, skills and expertise necessary not only to help her own dog but also to pass the certification exam so she could help others with their canine challenges.
 Nildan holds degrees from various academies and a national certification from the Certification Council for Professional Dog Trainers (CCPDT.org).

-Nildan enjoys teaching classes and working one-on-one with her human clients via in-home private sessions.
+After moving to the Lowcountry, Nildan taught classes at and on behalf of Charleston Animal Society, while continuing to work one-on-one with her human clients via in-home private sessions.
 Her training methodology focuses on motivational and positive reinforcement- based techniques, with an emphasis on building rapor and cooperation between dog and owner.
 Nildan currently participates and competes in Rally Obedience, and has received First Place titles with their family Lab.

 Now a resident of Charleston, SC, Nildan and her husband share their home with their 4 senior chihuahuas and their Azorean Cattle Dog (Cao Fila de Sao Miguel), on right.